rosswintle/can-i-php/README.md

 # caniphp.com

+**STATUS: The feature list is complete for PHP v8.2.
+I am working on adding v8.3 features.**

 [caniphp.com](https://caniphp.com/) is like caniuse.com but for PHP features.
 It's a simple search of PHP features that added, deprecated and removed in recent versions of PHP (v5.6+).